List of Sepultura members

 Sepultura is a Brazilian heavy metal band from Belo Horizonte formed by brothers guitarist/vocalist Max and drummer/percussionist Igor Cavalera in 1984.
-The band's first stable lineup in 1984 included Max and Igor alongside lead vocalist Wagner Lamounier, and bassist Paulo Jr. The bands current lineup includes Paulo Jr. alongside guitarist Andreas Kisser (since 1987), lead vocalist Derrick Green (since 1997), and drummer Greyson Nekrutman (since 2024).
+The band's first stable lineup in 1984 included Max and Igor alongside lead vocalist Wagner Lamounier, and bassist Paulo Jr. The band's current lineup includes Paulo Jr. alongside guitarist Andreas Kisser (since 1987), lead vocalist Derrick Green (since 1997), and drummer Greyson Nekrutman (since 2024).

 History

 Brothers Max and Igor Cavalera founded the band after Max heard Black Sabbath Vol. 4.

-Sepultura was formed in 1984 in Belo Horizonte, the capital city of Minas Gerais, Brazil.
+Sepultura formed in 1984 in Belo Horizonte, the capital city of Minas Gerais, Brazil.
 The band was founded by brothers Max and Igor Cavalera, the impoverished sons of Vânia, a model, and Graciliano, a well-to-do Italian diplomat whose fatal heart attack left his family in financial ruin.
 Graciliano's death deeply affected his sons, inspiring them to form a band after Max heard Black Sabbath's 1972 album Black Sabbath Vol. 4 the very same day.
-They chose the band name Sepultura, the Portuguese word for "grave", when Max translated the lyrics of the Motörhead song "Dancing on Your Grave".
+They chose the band name Sepultura, Portuguese for "grave", when Max translated the lyrics of the Motörhead song "Dancing on Your Grave".

 By 1984, they had dropped out of school.
-After several early membership changes, Sepultura established a stable lineup of Max on guitar, Igor on drums, lead vocalist Wagner Lamounier, and bassist Paulo Jr. Lamounier departed in March 1985 after disagreements with the band, and moved on to become the leader of the pioneering Brazilian black metal band Sarcófago.
-After his departure, Max took over the vocal duties.
-Jairo Guedes was invited to join the band as lead guitarist.
+After several early membership changes, Sepultura established a stable lineup of Max on guitar, Igor on drums, lead vocalist Wagner Lamounier, and bassist Paulo Jr. Lamounier departed in March 1985 after disagreements with the band and became the leader of the pioneering Brazilian black metal band Sarcófago.
+After his departure, Max took over the vocal duties and Jairo Guedes joined as lead guitarist.

 After about a year of performing, Sepultura signed to Cogumelo Records in 1985.
 Later that year, they released Bestial Devastation, a shared EP with fellow Brazilian band Overdose.
 It was recorded and self-produced in just two days.
 The band recorded their first full-length album, Morbid Visions, in August 1986.
 It contained their first hit, "Troops of Doom", which gained some media attention.
 The band then decided to relocate to the larger city of São Paulo.

 Guitarist Andreas Kisser joined the band in 1987, replacing Jairo Guedz.
 He later took up lead vocals between Max Cavalera's departure and Derrick Green joining.

 In early 1987, Jairo Guedz quit the band.
 Guedz was replaced by São Paulo-based guitarist Andreas Kisser, and they released their second studio album, Schizophrenia, later that year.
 The album reflected a stylistic change towards a more thrash metal-oriented sound, while still keeping the death metal elements of Morbid Visions.
 Schizophrenia was an improvement in production and performance, and became a minor critical sensation across Europe and America as a much sought-after import.
 During a May 2018 interview with teenyrockers.com, Kisser noted that Sepultura would not have been possible without family support, not only from his own family, but also from the families of Max and Igor, and Paulo Jr.